 Projected cash flows from fixed income assets used in actuarial calculations are reduced to provide for potential asset default losses.
-The net effective yield rate reduction averaged 0.15% (0.16% in 2016).
+The net effective yield rate reduction averaged 0.13% in 2018 (0.15% in 2017).
 The calculation for future credit losses on assets is based on the credit quality of the underlying asset portfolio.